dpjanes/iotdb-aws-toolkit/README.md

 It's not important to make a decision on these, so leave them as the defaults if you don't want to think about it right now.

+## Topics

+Our code is based around the following MQTT topic organization.

+* Layer 1 : the _name_ of your organization (defaults $MY_AWS_ORG)
+* Layer 2 : the _code_ for a particular "group" of things (defaults $MY_AWS_GRP)
+* Layer 3 : a version, always "01 "
+* Layer 4 : the _scope_, which is an arbitrary strong

+For example,

+    ibm/canada/01/l38939339

+This seems to provide a fairly flexibly upgrade path to very complicated networks.

+The actual readings can be in the payload, though you can add additional layers like:

+    ibm/canada/01/l38939339/ambient-noise

+though personally I don't think this is a great idea.

 ## Folders